A Beautiful Little Town in Panama Called Torio

 Nothing is better than getting out onto the open ocean and taking in a big breath of fresh sea air.

 Terrific views of the infinite ocean, the breathtaking coastline, the lush, green jungle, breaching whales, and friendly porpoises swimming alongside the boat were all part of the trip.
-Six ongoing fishing rods are pulled behind us, and when they snag a fish, we take turns reeling it in.

 Amato and I are at the waterfalls in Torio.
 Photo courtesy of the author.